KeerthiVasudevan/keerthivasudevan.github.io/blogs/ClimODE/index.md

 #### Emission Model:

 If we limit weather modeling to the previously discussed components, two main problems emerge.
-First, the system is assumed to be deterministic, failing to account for uncertainties that can arise from various sources, such as unpredictable weather events or micro-scale dynamics.
+First, the system is assumed to be deterministic, failing to account for uncertainties that can arise from various sources, such as unpredictable weather events.
 Second, the system is treated as closed, which does not allow for value changes like those caused by day-night cycles.
 To address these issues, ClimODE incorporates an additional step in its pipeline: the emission model.

 The emission model outputs two key elements: bias and variance.
 The bias captures systematic deviations in the model, such as predictable changes during day-night cycles, and corrects for these deviations to enhance prediction accuracy.
 Meanwhile, the variance quantifies the uncertainty in weather predictions.
 This includes aleatoric uncertainty, which stems from the inherent randomness of weather systems, such as sudden storms or small-scale turbulence, as well as epistemic uncertainty, which arises from limitations in the model’s knowledge or data, such as insufficient observations.
 By explicitly modeling these uncertainties, ClimODE makes its predictions more robust and reliable in real-world scenarios.